-If you’re passionate about rice and demand nothing but the best, you might consider splurging on the Cuckoo CRP-G1015F.
-It produces rice that is nothing short of perfect.
-But, at over $200, quality doesn’t come cheap.
+If you’re passionate about rice and demand nothing but the best, you might consider splurging on the Cuckoo CRP-FA0610FR.
+It produces rice that is nothing short of perfect and features settings for different types of rice from sticky to GABA.
+But, at $200, quality doesn’t come cheap.
 Unnecessary for the needs of most college students, we don’t necessarily recommend this rice cooker.
 But we thought you should know what you’re missing.

 Keep it simple, stupid — Aroma Simply Stainless 6-Cup Rice Cooker